kopuzz/kopuzz/README.md

 - 👋 Hi, I’m @kopuzz
 - 👀 I’m interested in the good stuff
-- 🌱 I’m currently learning how to avoid the bad stuff
+- 🌱 I’m currently learning the good stuff
 - 💞️ I’m looking to collaborate on the good stuff
-- 📫 How to reach me : gurgle
+- 📫 Reach me through the wire

-some old git ..